Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Conclusions

 \section{Conclusions}

-This paper derived new methods for constructing reduced-dimension DSTTs for aerocapture and demonstrated that STTs and DSTTs are effective tools for the highly nonlinear, nonconservative aerocapture dynamical system.
+This paper derived new methods for constructing reduced-dimension DSTTs for aerocapture and demonstrated that STTs and DSTTs are effective tools for this highly nonlinear, nonconservative aerocapture dynamical system.
 Previous work relied on finding the direction of maximum linear stretching to reduce the dimension of the higher-order STTs; in this work, the tensor eigenpairs of HOCGTs and novel augmented HOCGTs were used to construct reduced-dimension DSTTs.
 The tensor eigenvector of the maximum eigenvalue of a HOCGT is the direction which leads to the maximum final state magnitude perturbation due to the nonlinear dynamics.
 This idea was extended to develop sCGTs, whose maximal eigenpair determines the direction which leads to the maximum final magnitude perturbation in the nonlinear dynamics for a selected subset of the full state, and qCGTs, whose maximal eigenpair determines the direction which leads to the maximum final magnitude perturbation through the nonlinear dynamics for a nonlinear function of the state.
 The latter two augmented HOCGT formulations recognize that certain states matter more than others for aerocapture applications, which can be leveraged to construct a DSTT that is most accurate for a specific application.

 DSTTs constructed using these dynamics-informed higher-order directions were shown to have lower Frobenius norm error relative to the STTs.
-In addition, we showed that a DSTT constructed with these novel directions for a single latent dimension are more accurate for perturbation propagation than DSTTs constructed with the original DSTT linear stretching directions and larger latent dimensions.
+In addition, we showed that DSTTs constructed with these novel directions for a single latent dimension can be more accurate for perturbation propagation than DSTTs constructed with the original DSTT linear stretching directions and larger latent dimensions.
 The novel DSTTs were also more accurate for propagating key quantities of interest than the original DSTTs.

 The tensor eigenpairs of augmented HOCGTs can be applied to any nonlinear dynamical system to construct DSTTs while considering nonlinear directions of sensitivity.
-Other applications for augmented HOCGT tensor eigenpairs include Gaussian mixture model splitting to enable nonlinear, non-Gaussian state distribution propagation.
+Other applications for augmented HOCGT tensor eigenpairs include Gaussian mixture model splitting to enable nonlinear, non-Gaussian state distribution propagation, which can be used for more accurate filtering.
+Computationally efficient DSTT-based predictions could also be incorporated into guidance algorithms.